pombreda/pgreloaded/doc/modules/sdlvideo.rst

    Dynamically loads the passed OpenGL library.

-    if path is None, the default OpenGL library will be loaded.
+   If path is None, the default OpenGL library will be loaded.

    This wraps `SDL_GL_LoadLibrary`.

 .. function:: gl_get_proc_address(proc) -> ctypes.c_void_p

    This wraps `SDL_GL_GetProcAddress`.